Devorein/mongql/README.md

    4. Part(Output):

        1. Whole: Get the whole data along with sub/extra types
-       2. NameAndId: get the name and id of the resource
-       3. Count: get the count of resource
+       2. Count: get the count of resource

-Generated Query Examples: `getSelfSettingsWhole, getOthersSettingsNameAndId` ;
+Generated Query Examples: `getSelfSettingsWhole, getOthersSettingsCount` ;

 **NOTE**: Count part is not generate in paginated and id range as for paginated query the user already knows the count and id returns just one